OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-database/sql-database-get-started-csharp.md

-## <a name="create-a-service-principal-to-access-resources"></a>Vytvoření instančního objektu pro přístup k prostředkům
+## <a name="create-a-service-principal-tooaccess-resources"></a>Vytvořit hlavní tooaccess služby prostředků
-Následující skript prostředí PowerShell vytvoří aplikaci Active Directory (AD) a instanční objekt, který potřebujeme k ověření naší aplikace v jazyce C#.
-Skript vypíše hodnoty potřebné pro předchozí ukázku v jazyce C#.
-Podrobné informace najdete v tématu [Vytvoření instančního objektu pro přístup k prostředkům pomocí prostředí Azure PowerShell](../azure-resource-manager/resource-group-authenticate-service-principal.md).
+Hello následující skript prostředí PowerShell vytvoří hello Active Directory (AD) aplikace a služby hello hlavní, že potřebujeme tooauthenticate vaší aplikace C#.
+Hello skript vypíše hodnoty, které budeme potřebovat pro hello předcházející C# ukázkové.
+Podrobné informace najdete v tématu [toocreate použití Azure PowerShell objekt služby prostředků tooaccess](../azure-resource-manager/resource-group-authenticate-service-principal.md).

-    # Sign in to Azure.
+    # Sign in tooAzure.
     Add-AzureRmAccount

-    # If you have multiple subscriptions, uncomment and set to the subscription you want to work with.
+    # If you have multiple subscriptions, uncomment and set toohello subscription you want toowork with.
     #$subscriptionId = "{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}"
     #Set-AzureRmContext -SubscriptionId $subscriptionId

     # Provide these values for your new AAD app.
-    # $appName is the display name for your app, must be unique in your directory.
+    # $appName is hello display name for your app, must be unique in your directory.
-    # $uri does not need to be a real uri.
+    # $uri does not need toobe a real uri.
     # $secret is a password you create.

     $appName = "{app-name}"